spaugh/accumulator/README.md

 This tool is intended to be a demonstration of the public use of an incremental cryptographic accumulator.
 An example usage might be for proving membership in a set, making some claim that you later reveal, or even as a blockchain.

 There are two components to this project - a REST API and a CLI.
-One can imagine that the users of those two components would be seperate parties.
+One can imagine that the users of those two components would be separate parties.

 More specifically, the API provides a simple interface for managing leaves and retrieving Merkle Mountain Range (MMR) proofs and peaks based on block IDs.
 The term "block" is used a bit loosely, as there is a new block for every leaf added (there is no more quantization) - it's just a convenient term for describing the state of the accumulator.